The Ultimate Guide to Bullet Journal Supplies

 Another great set of pens for calligraphy is this Set of 24 Double-Sided Fineliner and Brush Pen!
 The brush pen tip is great for bold calligraphy for your headers and titles whilst the fineliner tip is the perfect tool for adding those extra little details!

 Watercolour pens are great for (you guessed it) watercolouring, but they’re also great for calligraphy!
 You can use them for headers, title pages and adding cute watercolour doodles all over your spreads.
-What’s so great about them is that you can blend the colours, build them up and water them down as much as you please just like regular watercolours but they’re a lot more convenient and depending on the set you get, they usually come with aqua brushes to store water in which makes them a lot more portable!
+There's just so many cute calligraphy and lettering ideas to play with!
+We already covered some of the reasons that make watercolour pens so amazing, but one of the best things about them is that you can blend the colours, build them up and water them down as much as you please just like regular watercolours.
+In contrast to regular watercolours, they’re a lot more convenient and depending on the set you get, they usually come with aqua brushes to store water in which makes them a lot more portable!

 I love this bullet journal quote page by @dutch_dots! 💜The watercolour effect makes the page look more aesthetically pleasing and I love how she blended all the colours to achieve this galaxy theme.Text